German Literature

 Objectives - Learning Outcomes:

-• understand the complexity and diversity between German and Greek literature
+- distinguish the differences and similarities between German and Greek literature

 Syllabus: